When it comes to losing weight, low-carb, gluten-free, vegan, and Paleo diets seem to get most of the attention these days.

 Yes, cheese pizza is vegetarian, but even vegetarians shouldn’t eat it all the time.

 (We know it doesn’t help matters when most vegetarian options at restaurants are some combo of carbs and cheese.
 During my early vegetarian years, I ate a lot of fettuccine Alfredo and grilled cheese sandwiches.)

-(Portion Fix treats cheeses like Parmesan, feta, and mozzarella as blue containers, or healthy fats.)
+(Ultimate Portion Fix treats cheeses like Parmesan, feta, and mozzarella as Blue containers, or healthy fats.)

 When choosing carbs, follow the same strategies you would for a non-vegetarian diet, focusing on complex carbohydrates from whole-food sources like starchy vegetables and whole grains (rather than refined flour).

 A vegetarian diet, versus a vegan diet, opens up “more options for higher-protein foods like eggs and Greek yogurt,” says Maguire.
 “There is research showing that higher-protein, lower-carb diets can be beneficial for weight management.”

 Pro tip: Rather than leaning on carbs and dairy (especially when eating out), lean toward vegetables, legumes, and whole grains, with some dairy for added flavor.

 When it comes to the plant world, most options are less calorie-dense than animal foods, but “some of them are dense calories (as I finish licking my spoon of almond butter!),” says Maguire.
 Calories still count, and portion sizes still matter.